 What does it mean to be an academic leader in the most competitive higher education market in the United States?
-It takes discipline, strategy, collaboration, a passion for learning, and — as one of our deans says — moxie.
+It takes discipline, strategy, collaboration, and a passion for learning.

 Katie Conboy is Provost and Senior Vice President of Simmons College.
 She brings more than 25 years of academic, administrative, and professional accomplishments to Simmons.
 Dr. Conboy started her career as Assistant Professor of English at Stonehill College and emerged early as a faculty leader, serving twice as Moderator of the Faculty Assembly.
 Shortly after her promotion to full Professor, Dr. Conboy was tapped as Acting Vice President and Dean at Stonehill, and she continued in the Chief Academic Officer role for 13 years, becoming Vice President for Academic Affairs in 2001 and Provost in 2008.
 Read More »

 Renée White, new dean of the College of Arts and Sciences, describes Simmons as innovative, collaborative, and equitable.
 She describes herself as a leader who likes to inspire others to take chances, and she is convinced that Simmons has the opportunity to develop "new habits of mind" for the 21st century.
 Read More »

 Cathy Minehan, dean of the School of Management, is new to Simmons but already has spent countless hours talking to professors asking them, "What would you do if you were me?"
 She sees herself as a leader who sets targets and goals, and who listens and revises her decisions based on others' input.
 Read More »